-I am sitting on my newly assembled Lisabo table from IKEA, wondering how will I spend the next three days while Mister is away for the weekend to bid his friend farewell.
-I am perfectly content to stay glued to the couch, order in chinese and pizza alternatively, and enjoy trashy romance novels and even trashier chick-flicks.
+I am sitting on my newly assembled Lisabo table from IKEA, wondering how will I spend the next three days while Mister is away for the weekend to bid his friend farewell (aka boys’ trip).
+I am perfectly content in staying glued to the couch, ordering in chinese and pizza alternatively, and enjoy trashy romance novels and even trashier chick-flicks.
 All guilty pleasures combined into one weekend!

-But in all honesty, I can do all of this while he’s home (he’s a sweetheart, and has accepted by gluttonous ways).
-How do I make three days, in a place I have yet to accept as home, less dreadful and more fun?
+But in all honesty, I can do all of this while he’s home as well (he’s a sweetheart, and has accepted by gluttonous ways).
+So how do I make these three days, in a place I have yet to accept as home, less dreadful and more fun?
 After a lot of thinking (30 minutes to be exact), here’s the plan:

 - Eat what I like but he doesn’t.
 Or is bad for me and he doesn’t approve.
 Like lasagna, okra, prawns, brownies, big tub of Ben & Jerry’s Chocolate Fudge Brownie, M&M peanut, salted crisps, and so on!

 - Do girl things – like put on a mask, tweeze in the lounge, pedicure on the couch.
 You know the drill.

 - Catch up with girl friends – I can do that when he’s in town too but it’s just different when you are on your own, and don’t have anyone to go home to.
 I know my single friends are nodding in agreement somewhere.

 - Sleep diagonally.
 Even horizontally works.

 - Go on a coffee date with myself.
 I will be hanging out at Starbucks a lot this weekend.
 Oh, by the way, their Christmas offerings are now available.
 Hello hot chocolate with marshmallows!